-A Child Shall Lead Them: the Desegregation of Nashville's Public Schools (Magellan Press Films)
+A Child Shall Lead Them: the Desegregation of Nashville's Public Schools, Magellan Press Films.
+YouTube live stream.

-An Ordinary Hero: The True Story of Joan Trumpauer Mulholland.
-Taylor Street Films.
+An Ordinary Hero: The True Story of Joan Trumpauer Mulholland, Taylor Street Films.
 Documentary about Joan Trumpauer Mulholland, a white Southern Civil Rights activist. live stream Kanopy (Library login required)

 Brother Outside: The Life of Bayard Rustin.
 The story of the civil rights and gay rights activist, pacifist, and friend of Martin Luther King.
 Aired as part of the PBS "POV" series.

 The Children's March, by Tell the Truth Pictures, 2004.
 "When the youth of Birmingham, AL, took to the streets and challenged segregation, they launched a revolution and changed the world.
-Can be obtained from: Teaching Tolerance.
+YouTube live stream.

 Citizen King.
 The last 5 years of Dr. Martin Luther King, Jr.'s life.
 Produced by PBS for the "The American Experience."

-Counter Histories.
-Southern Foodways Alliance.
+Counter Histories. outhern Foodways Alliance.
 Videos about the student sit-ins: Cambridge MD, Durham NC, Jackson MS, Nashville TN, Rock Hill SC.

 Dream Deferred.
 SNCC, 1964.
-Produced for Freedom Summer.
-(No known copies)
+Produced for Freedom Summer (also available from Prime).

 February 1.
-Chronicles the Greensborom NC student sit-ins in 1960 which sparked many similar actions across the country.
+Chronicles the Greensboro NC student sit-ins in 1960 which sparked many similar actions across the country.
 Can be obtained from: California Newsreel.